MatheusNtg/justLife/README.md

 * Use the left mouse button to create some cells
 * Right click in a live cell to kill it
-* Press any button of your keyboard to create and show the next genaration
+* Press any button of your keyboard to create and show the next generation